Gabriel2409/obsidian_notes/Sliding window.md

 ## Examples

-- Kadane algorithm: greedy/dynamic programming algorithm to calculate the maximum sum subarray ending at a particular position.
+- Kadane algorithm: greedy/[[Dynamic programming]] algorithm to calculate the maximum sum subarray ending at a particular position.
 Idea is to explore array from left to right and for each element, only include the previous sum if it is strictly positive.
 If it is negative, do not include it (which basically is like moving the left pointer to the current element)

 ```python
 def max_subarray(nums):